dudeami/abnf-js/readme.md

 Grammars can fail for numerous reasons.
 Common issues are:

--   File uses LF for new lines, ABNF grammars specific CRLF new lines
+-   File uses LF for new lines, ABNF grammars specify CRLF new lines
 -   Whitespace at the end of the file, end of file must be a CRLF
--   Lowercase characters in hexadecimal values